galenlim/hackthebox-htb-writeups/remote.md

 The service did not respond to the start or control request in a timely fashion.
 ```

 The service failed to start because the binary path has been changed by us, so that's not surprising.

-But was our shell binary executed successfully?
+But did it execute successfully?

 Yes it did.
-We received a system shell on our handler.

 ```
 root@kali:~/htb/remote# nc -nvlp 5555